-- 4. Problem Sets: 35% There will be eight Problem Sets due throughout the quarter.
-Each Problem set is worth 5% of your final grade.
+- 3. Problem Sets: 35% There will be three Problem Sets due throughout the quarter.
 The problem sets will cover the lectures, readings, and lab experiments from the previous week.
-Your lowest score will be dropped.
-Starting Week 1, Problem Sets will be released on Friday mornings and due the following Tuesday at 11:59pm (see calendar on Canvas).
-Problem Sets will be uploaded to GradeScope by the student (instructions provided on Canvas). - 5.
-CRISPR Lab report: 24% You will turn in a written report that is based on data and work from the majority of the quarter.
+Starting Week 1, Problem Sets will be released on Friday mornings and due the following Friday during lab (see calendar on Canvas). - 4.
+CRISPR Lab report: 24% total.
+You will turn in a written report that is based on data and work from the majority of the course.
 Guidelines will be posted on Canvas and due dates will be on the Canvas calendar.
 Lab reports must be submitted to Turnitin on Canvas.
 Although you will be working together to analyze data with your lab group, you must hand in your own assignments, written in your own words.
 Copying someone else's homework or lab reports (including past quarters!) is cheating (see Academic Integrity statement below).